• Skip to primary navigation

 • Alternate which baby gets carried: it’s easy to overlook a quieter baby’s need for closeness if one fusses more when out and about.

 • Think about suitable places for feeding ahead of time.
 Look out for your babies’ early feeding cues so you can offer a feed before they start to fuss and attract attention from others.
+You may prefer to feed one baby at a time while out and feed two together at home.
+Or you may quickly get to grips with feeding two babies together while out.
+It’s a great way to quieten two hungry babies and quickly meet their needs.

-Get to know your babies: with time, you will come to know your babies as individuals.
+With time, you will come to know your babies as individuals.
 Take opportunities to give them a little undivided attention: feeding, nappy changes etc. A few minutes here and there all add up.
-Their personalities will soon show through.
+Their different personalities will soon show through.

 Finding support